 News & Events

-Peter Vanderwarker: Interventions runs from March 7 - 29.
-A reception for the artist and the public will be held at the gallery on Friday, March 7 from 6 to 8 pm.
-The artist will speak about his work on Saturday, March 15 at 2 pm.
+Joseph Barbieri: Odd Ducks and Various Landscapes runs from April 4 through May 3 at Gallery NAGA.
+A reception for the artist and the public will be held at the gallery on Friday, April 4 from 6 to 8 pm.

 As he has for the past several years, Barbieri presents both streams of his paintings: gentle landscapes and colorful animal portraits.
 The landscapes, done in Italy, Antigua, and Maine, are soft and muted and are suffused with the warm air and sun of their settings.
 Barbieri spends most of his vacation painting his surroundings, en plein air.